-Materials: Worsted weight yarn in one, two or three colors, 6 mm (J) crochet hook, and size 35 knitting needle.
+Materials: Worsted weight yarn, 6 mm (J) crochet hook, and size 35 knitting needle.
 Recommended yarns are Cascade 220, Cascade 220 Superwash, or Berroco Comfort.

-Sport or DK weight yarn in one, two or three colors, 4.5 mm hook, and size 19 knitting needle.
+Sport or DK weight yarn, 4.5 mm hook, and size 19 knitting needle.
 Recommended yarns are Classic Elite’s Classic Silk, or Cascade 220 Superwash Sport.

 Broomstick lace, also called Jiffy Lace or Peacock-Eye Stitch, is a crochet technique developed in the 19th Century, using a crochet hook and a actual broomstick.
 Today, we use a crochet hook and a very wide gauge knitting needle.
 In this class, students will learn this technique and use it to make the “Witch’s Broom Cowl” designed by our crochet instructor.